mcfletch/listener2/README.md

 ## Quick Start

-Since there is not yet a working graphically user interface the set up is not as friendly as commercial voice dictation solutions.
+Since there is not yet a working graphical user interface the set up is not as friendly as commercial voice dictation solutions.
 ```
 sudo apt install $(cat dependencies.txt)